Image Source: Pixabay

-The idea of prison life seems like a terrible and life-changing circumstance for prisoners who are experiencing loss of freedom.
+The idea of prison life seems like a terrible and life-changing circumstance for prisoners who are experiencing a loss of freedom.
 This is the view that some free people may see of those who have been sentenced for whatever reason or time they serve.

-Now, the truth behind the life that U.S. prisoners live seems shut off from the world, and it's only prisoners and former prisoners that get to see the big picture behind the world, which is the prison system.
+Now, the truth behind the life that U.S. prisoners live seems to shut off from the world, and it's only prisoners and former prisoners that get to see the big picture behind the world, which is the prison system.
 Now, we have a brief idea that the prison system is different from the outside world.
 Still, we need to realize that it's similar in its operation.

 Prisoners may struggle to live a normal life as much as possible between the walls of a prison.
 Some prisoners can have social, religious, and academic gatherings to help their mental state; however, the interesting part of it can all revolve around their ability to earn money while in prison.
 Do U.S. Prisoners Get A Paycheck For Working In Prison?

 Now, this idea may seem strange to a lot of people, as they wonder how prisoners get jobs or what they do to earn pay while imprisoned.
 Well, it revolves around the idea that the prison system is a correctional facility other than the idea of a holding and bounding location.
-In this article, we will delve into prison labor, get an idea of how it is run, and ways through which prisoners earn wages from labor.
+In this article, we will delve into prison labor, get an idea of how it is run, and the ways through which prisoners earn wages from labor.